skellis46/slipbox/dark mountain essay.md

 we are given simple scores to follow that involve being in these environments for an uncertain amount of time.
 Instructions include “stay at animal height” or “sprawl with part of your body contacting a rock and another part the pebbles” or “move, then rest in presence, then move”.
 These scores are a guide, and their simplicity and clarity belies the the transformative complexity of being on and in these sites while weathering the weather.

+- [[where is you?]] -- something here for the sense of dissolution of body??

 - [[body being known]]